Average Garage Door Repair Costs in 2026

 Spring Replacement Costs: Torsion vs. Extension

 Springs are the most commonly replaced component on a garage door, and they’re also responsible for the widest range of repair bills.
-Torsion spring replacement in Polk County typically costs $150 to $350, depending on whether you have a single spring or a dual-spring system.
+Single torsion spring replacement in Polk County typically costs $250 to $350, and a dual-spring pair runs $450 to $600.
 Extension springs run slightly less at $120 to $200 per spring, but they’re found on older or lighter doors and may signal that an upgrade is worth considering.

 One rule that every reputable technician follows: always replace springs in pairs.
 Even if only one spring snapped, the other spring has the same number of cycles on it and will fail soon.
 Replacing both at once saves you from paying a second service call within weeks or months.
-The labor is already done while the technician is there, so the cost of the second spring is just the part itself, typically $30 to $80 extra.
+The labor on a spring job is identical whether we install one spring or two, so the only added cost on a pair replacement is the second spring itself.
+Skipping it would actually be more profitable for us because you'd pay another full service call when the second one breaks two to three weeks later, but honesty comes first at Rocket.

 Florida heat accelerates spring fatigue.
 Metal expands and contracts more in our climate than in northern states, which means springs in Polk County homes often wear out faster than the manufacturer’s rated lifespan.
 If your springs are over seven years old, have them inspected even if they still seem to work fine.